esmero/archipelago-documentation/docs/embargo.md

 # Embargo & Access Restrictions in Archipelago

-Archipelago features three different Metadata Based Embargo / Access Restriction options for limiting access to materials when needed.
+Archipelago features three primary Metadata Based Embargo / Access Restriction options for limiting access to materials when needed.

 You can find the main Metadata Based Embargo settings configuration form at: